 College for Creative Studies

 The College for Creative Studies (CCS) takes student safety seriously and has established the following policy if a currently enrolled student is reported missing.
-This plan is a good faith effort to comply with the August 14, 2009 Higher Education Opportunity Act, Section 485 (j), as implemented by 34 C.F.R. § 668.46(h).
+This plan is a good faith effort to comply with the August 14, 2009 Higher Education Opportunity Act, Section 485 (j).

 - Anyone who suspects a student may be missing should notify Campus Safety or the Office of Student Affairs immediately.